How to Deal With a Sexually Demanding Husband: 11 Tips

 9. Practice mutual consent

 Mutual consent is crucial in any sexual relationship.
-For smooth sex with your husband, it is essential to ensure that both partners feel comfortable and safe engaging in sexual activity.
+Mutual consent means both partners feel comfortable and safe, not just at the start of an intimate moment, but throughout.
 If you feel uncomfortable or overwhelmed, it is your right to say no.

 Consistently practicing mutual consent can help establish trust and respect in your relationship and ensure that both partners’ needs and desires are being met.